RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 And what about the good of the company?
 What is the fastest way to train an employee?
 How much breathing room does Gizra  have to absorb mistakes?

 ##Google is our best friend
 Throughout the learning process, it is very important to convey that we should not be afraid to say 'I don't know.'
 No one expects you to know everything, especially when you are a newbie.
 To be honest, at this point, I am still a newbie myself at Gizra.
-I feel that there are more things I don't know than things I do know.
+I feel that there are more things I don't know than things I do.
 On the other hand, don't give up on yourself.
 Not knowing should motivate you to act!
 Have you heard any concept that you don't understand?
 Have you come across a tool that you don't know what it does?
 Google it!
 Keep asking, and don't stop, until you know.
 Good employees are employees who know their job.
 Excellent employees are employees who know what they don't know, and continue learning.